Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Problem Setup and Algorithmic Framework

-In this paper, we will use the algorithmic framework of Optimistic Mirror Descent (\textsc{OMD})~\citep{COLT'12:variation-Yang,conf/colt/RakhlinS13} as a generic building block for the algorithmic design of non-stationary online learning.
-In the setting of optimistic online learning, the player will additionally receive an optimistic vector $M_t \in \R^d$ at each round, which serves as a hint of the future gradient.
-OMD starts from the initial point $\xh_1 \in \X$ and performs the following two-step updates:
+We employ the algorithmic framework of Optimistic Online Mirror Descent (\textsc{Optimistic OMD})~\citep{COLT'12:variation-Yang,conf/colt/RakhlinS13} as a general building block for designing algorithms for non-stationary online learning.
+Optimistic OMD is an algorithmic realization of optimistic online learning.
+Compared to the standard online learning setup, the player receives an additional element at each round: an optimistic vector $M_t \in \R^d$.
+This vector acts as a predictive hint or an optimistic estimate of the upcoming gradient, thereby called ``optimistic vector'' or simply ``optimism''.
+Optimistic OMD starts from the initial point $\xh_1 \in \X$ and performs the following two-step updates at each round: